ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/datacenter.md

 ## Argument Reference

  * `id` - (Optional) Id of an existing Virtual Data Center that you want to search for.
- * `name` - (Optional) Name of an existing Virtual Data Center that you want to search for.
+ * `name` - (Optional) Name of an existing Virtual Data Center that you want to search for.Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
  * `location` - (Optional) Id of the existing Virtual Data Center's location.

 Either `name`, `location` or `id` must be provided.
 If none, the datasource will return an error.